miklevin/MikeLev.in/index.md

 computing.
 You ***tow*** the tech that never goes obsolete around with you for life.
 It's the tiny tech stack of ***Linux, Python, vim & git.***

-## Tow-it-izm - The Practice of Never Going Obsolete

 ![Mykoz A Real OS](/assets/images/mykoz-a-real-os-banner.png)

 You've heard of Marcus Aurelius and Stoicism?
 This is **MyKoz: AReal/OS** and